m2lines/nemo-spinup-evaluation/README.md

 When running the metrics on updated predictions, you can also provide the `--restart` flag to the `main.py` script, referencing the old restart file.
 This will provide an updated restart in a format that can be used for restarting the model, prepended with "NEW".

 See this Github Gist for more information on steps involved https://gist.github.com/ma595/bf2b977593171d7e2cd840dd4b452ead

+See [Spinup-Forecast](https://github.com/m2lines/Spinup-Forecast) for generating spin-up predictions used as input here.